 - Demand-driven forecasting through a combination of structured and unstructured data

 - More effective supplier negotiations based on in-store records

-The ultimate goal, of course, is a seamless, streamlined experience for all involved.
-From the moment the product leaves the manufacturer, to its journey to the warehouse or store floor, to its purchase and appreciation, the retailer is looking for maximum efficiency in every department.
+From the moment the product leaves the manufacturer, to its journey to the warehouse or store floor, to its purchase and appreciation, the retailer is typically looking for maximum efficiency in every department.

 In a way, we’re going back to the old model of the general storekeeper.
-This man (or woman) knew the story of every person in town.
-He knew what vegetables you liked to eat, what clothes you preferred to wear, how much you could afford to spend that week, your family predisposition to halitosis… He knew it and he used it to make recommendations that fit you and no other.
+The storekeeper knew the story of every person in town.
+They knew what vegetables you liked to eat, what clothes you preferred to wear, how much you could afford to spend that week, your family predisposition to halitosis… The storekeeper used it to make recommendations that fit you and no other.
 That’s the relationship retailers are aiming for.

 Enter the Vendors

 Retailers looking for assistance will find a host of vendors at their disposal.
 In addition to creating their own data science teams, companies are partnering with big names like IBM and Oracle and/or installing software suites like SAS that can provide them with advanced analytics, business intelligence and data management.

 Of these names, IBM is one of the most prominent in the retail field.
 It spent the first decade of the 21st century snapping up companies like Unica and partnering with players like Teradata, an enterprise analytics software company, and BloomReach (which uses predictive analytics to show customers more relevant organic search content).